mislusnys/blog-hugo/content/post/2015-02-03-owasp-top-10-in-mutillidae.markdown

 ![DNS](/images/2015/02/03/dns.png)

 In this page the user input is intended to a shell command's argument.
 However, most shells support stacked commands and if user input is not sanitized, we can execute additional commands in the context of the web server.

-In Linux we can add additional commands with `;` and in Windows with `&` or `&&`:
+In Linux we can add additional commands with `;` and in Windows with `&` or `&&`.

-`& dir`

-will result in:
+Adding `& dir` will result in:

 ![dir](/images/2015/02/03/dir.png)